 There are programs set up all across the country in every state.
 To find more information on the different programs, head to the HUD’s official website to find rent programs in your state.

-Temporary Assistance for Needy Families (TANF)
+Temporary Assistance for Needy Families (TANF) or Low-Income Families

-TANF provides all kinds of financial assistance for eligible households and families that are struggling.
+TANF provides all kinds of financial assistance for eligible households and low-income families that are struggling.
 Including rent assistance, the program can provide food assistance, help with utility bills, and more.
 Keep in mind that income minimums may be necessary to qualify.

-Covid-19 Assistance Programs
+Covid-19 Rent Assistance Programs

-The pandemic left many Americans struggling to make Mortgage payments and rent payments.
+The pandemic left many Americans struggling to make mortgage payments and rent payments.
 Many assistance programs were set up during the initial outbreak and continue to be in place and updated.

-Following the pandemic, the government established the federal emergency rental assistance (ERA) program.
+Following the pandemic, the government established the federal Emergency Rental Assistance (ERA) program.
 You can apply for the ERA program in your local area.
 They can help with rent, utility payments, home energy costs, and moving expenses if you qualify.

 Finding Emergency Rental Assistance Program Through Non-profit Organizations